AI Knowledge Graph of the Artificial Turf Industry

 T°Cool™ Infill

-TºCool® infill is an innovative evaporative cooling technology that reduces synthetic turf surface temperatures by 35° F – 50° F without compromising the performance benefits.
-T°Cool® is an eco-friendly solution that combats the artificial turf “heat issue” and makes the surface cooler, safer, and more playable.
+TºCool® infill is equipped with evaporative cooling technology that reduces surface temperatures by 35° F – 50° F, combatting the artificial turf “heat issue.”

-In addition to the maximum, sustained cooling TºCool provides, TºCool is Infused with the non-metal, BIO BASED Antimicrobial, BacShield®.
-Derived from the renewable resource, Chitosan, BacShield helps to prevent the growth of bacteria, mold and mildew, and prevents stains, odors and product deterioration.
-BacShield is sustainable, renewable, hypo-allergenic, and biodegradable.
+BacShield helps to prevent the growth of bacteria, mold, and mildew, and prevents stains, odors, and product deterioration.
+BacShield is sustainable, renewable, hypoallergenic, and biodegradable.

 Envirofill Infill Closeup